joshbegley/nyt-latest/README.md

 **Review: Where a Boxer’s Clinch Is a Slow-Dance Embrace**\
-`Shamel Pitts’s “A Touch of Red,” at New York Live Arts, takes place in a boxing ring.
+`Shamel Pitts’s “Touch of Red,” at New York Live Arts, takes place in a boxing ring.
 It’s not a competition, though.
 It’s a relationship.`\
 https://nytimes.com/2023/04/28/arts/dance/review-shamel-pitts-boxing-dance-nyla.html?searchResultPosition=1

 **Best of Late Night This Week**\